retropiler/retropiler/README.md

 assertThat(optStr.get(), is("foo")); // it works!
 ```

-It works even on Android API 15.
+It can work even on Android API 15.

 ## Supported Classes